-Every week on her podcast, Manoush searches for answers to life’s digital quandaries through experiments and conversations with listeners and experts.
+Every week, she searches for answers to life’s digital quandaries through experiments and conversations with listeners and experts.

 In spare moments, Manoush tweets @manoushz and takes deep cleansing breaths.

-Manoush Zomorodi is the host and managing editor of Note to Self, “the tech show about being human,” from WNYC Studios.
+Manoush Zomorodi hosts Note to Self, the podcast about how technology is changing our brains, lives, and society, from WNYC Studios.
 Her book exploring how boredom can ignite original thinking, Bored and Brilliant: How Spacing Out Can Unlock Your Most Productive and Creative Self (St. Martin’s Press) comes out 2017 (but you can preorder now).

 Every week on her podcast, Manoush searches for answers to life’s digital quandaries, through experiments and conversations with listeners and experts.
 Topics include information overload, digital clutter, sexting “scandals," and the eavesdropping capabilities of our gadgets.